Spanish (SPA)

 Attributes: Undergraduate

-Spanish for Medical Professions is a course designed to help intermediate-level students gain Spanish language proficiency and cultural competencies that will facilitate their future interactions with Spanish speakers in situations related to health care.
+Spanish for Healthcare Professions I is a course designed to help intermediate-level students gain Spanish language proficiency and cultural competencies that will facilitate their future interactions with Spanish speakers in situations related to health care.
 The course aims to increase students’ healthcare-related vocabulary, communication skills, health literacy, and cultural competence.
 Students will practice oral communication through role-plays, presentations, and class discussions.
 They will read, write, and speak about a variety of healthcare-related topics.

 Prerequisites: SPA 301 or SPA 303